SSaiPrasad7/tuni_embedded_linux/exercises/01/questions.md

 - The priority of the PYNQ support layer is `5`.

 ## 5. What additional applications are installed to the `core-image-minimal` target in the PYNQ support layer?
-- The additional applications are board support package(meta-xilinx-bsp) and contribution layer to support for Zynq architecture(meta-xilinx-contrib).
+- The additional applications are rt-tests and dropbear.